mnylc/mnylc.github.io/pages/services/hlsp.md

 For more information on HLSP Collection Development grants, contact Nathalie Reid, [nreid@metro.org](mailto:nreid@metro.org).

 ## Technology Grants
 Each year, METRO receives funding to support technology needs in hospital libraries.
 Grants are available to members of METRO's Hospital Library Services Program.

-The application period and guidelines are announced each fall.
 Applications are reviewed by an ad-hoc committee drawn from the HLSP Advisory Council.

-Next application cycle opens Fall 2017.
+The application period and guidelines will be announced soon.

+For more information on HLSP Technology grants, contact Nathalie Reid, [nreid@metro.org](mailto:nreid@metro.org).

 ## Medical Information Service Program Grants